Introducing Mark Northfield and Cherry Mint Koala

 It wasn't a one-off.
 A second swiftly followed.
 The third track I concocted mid October set an exact chunk of text from a Remainiacs podcast (Ian Dunt attempting to explain the nonsense surrounding GATT Article XXIV in 60 seconds) to an original - if highly derivative - piece, interwoven with Chopin's Minute Waltz.
 The sweary but adorable Mr Dunt retweeted it and I suddenly had an afternoon of a constantly pinging phone.
 I think from that point on I knew this satirical furrow was one I should be ploughing, because it not only gave me an outlet for all the frustration, but it managed to bring comic relief to something deadly serious to quite a few other people.
 I finally felt I could do something useful.

-Over a year and another dozen or so songs later, I haven't altered my assessment.
+A couple of years and over a dozen songs later, I haven't altered my assessment.
 When it stops feeling useful, I'll stop doing them.

 If you like what I do, please sign up to my mailing list about future goings on and releases.
 You won't get bombarded with tons of info, just info about new stuff when it happens.